5 Ways to Protect Your Hearing and Live Fully

 Stop Smoking

-Seeking a compelling reason to quit smoking?
+Looking for a compelling reason to quit smoking?
 Here it is: smoking is linked to hearing loss.
-Nicotine and carbon monoxide in cigarettes can constrict blood vessels, depriving the inner ear of essential oxygen for maintaining healthy hair cells in the cochlea.
+Nicotine and carbon monoxide in cigarettes constrict blood vessels, depriving the inner ear of essential oxygen for healthy hair cells in the cochlea.
+People who smoke are 1.69 times more likely to have hearing problems.
+Quitting smoking not only helps your hearing but also reduces the risk of heart disease, lung cancer, and other health issues.

-Schedule Regular Hearing Test
+Schedule Regular Hearing Tests

 -